 Numero uno on our list: Sexual harassment at the office holiday party.
 Who doesn’t have at least one inappropriate office holiday party story?
 If you don’t, you’ve at least heard a couple doozies.
 The mix of sparkly outfits, tasty snacks, free-flowing libations and people who typically spend their working hours together and you have a recipe for jaw-dropping, not to mention, litigious situations.
 For example, there’s the uncomfortable flirtation, the inappropriate comment about someone’s appearance or outfit, the misconstrued invitation, and the just-asking-for-problems mistletoe decoration, which should never be featured at a holiday party.
 And lest we forget, there is a whole host of problems that ensue when the office Santa keeps asking female employees to sit on his lap.

 Holiday-related sexual-harassment lawsuits are not new and not unusual.
 Under federal and state law, employers have a legal obligation to prevent harassment in the workplace.
-This duty extends to work-sponsored events, like holiday parties and even extends to the appropriateness of gifts for a holiday gift exchange.
-When it does not abide by this duty, an employer can be vicariously liable for employee behavior that concerned sexual harassment committed in the course of employment.
+This duty extends to work-sponsored events, like holiday parties (even those that occur outside of normal working hours), and even extends to the appropriateness of gifts for a holiday gift exchange.
+When it does not abide by this duty, an employer can be vicariously liable for employee behavior that is considered sexual harassment committed in the course of employment.
 There is a bright side: generally, employers will not be vicariously liable for the actions of its employees if it can demonstrate it took reasonable steps to prevent the sexual harassment or that the employee did not use the employer’s complaint procedures to alert the employer of the problem.
 Some cases on this subject have addressed comments with suggestive innuendos and some have been more overt.
 Take Grigaliunas v.
 Rockwell Intern.
 Corp. (defended by our own Charlie Warner), where the plaintiff alleged a co-worker kissed her at a holiday party for example.
-While that employer was lucky enough to get the case thrown out early by showing it took reasonable steps to correct the problem when notified, some employers aren’t so lucky, and in any event, it costs a lot of money to get the case tossed out.
+While that employer was lucky enough to get the case thrown out early by showing it took reasonable steps to correct the problem when notified, some employers aren’t so lucky.
+In any event, it can cost an employer a lot of money to get the case tossed out.

 - Review, Update, Remind: Review your employment handbook and, if necessary, update it so it expressly notes that employees are subject to the employer’s anti-harassment policy at company-sponsored events.
 Once reviewed and updated, remind employees of the company’s anti-harassment and reporting policies.
 Let them know that the policies apply to social and non-social events inside and outside the office equally and that they will be subject to discipline if they are involved in harassment during the holiday party.
 Don’t forget to make sure your employees know this applies to their social media activities too … just in case one of them decides to make a co-worker’s dance with the lampshade the new YouTube sensation.